 I settled in and learned more of the neighbourhood – Chav Central – and the house.
 Part of property belonging to long-since gone local ironworks, the house faced what had been the local church school and schoolhouse.
 It soon turned out that I was the only working person in my street and I became the source of fascination to my neighbours; some second or third generation unemployed, some full-time students.
 On the whole, they were an interesting group and we all got along fine.
 I was even amused more than annoyed by being woken by the neighbourhood poet playing with garden machinery in the early hours of a Sunday morning.
 How that would have played on one of his TV performances I had no idea.

 Next door had been a two-woman business, operating discreetly as ‘The Two Cherries’.
 Their clients had not always been so discreet and the brothel had been shut down just before I moved in.
 The current occupants were pathologically shy PhD students who I never saw and barely heard.
 Ideal semi-neighbours.
 Directly opposite, in the old school house and also at number one thanks to an arcane street numbering and naming system, lived a couple with a dog the size of a pit pony.
-This dog sometimes delivered my post, and collected its owners’ letters, during our ritual swaps; I developed a fascination with its dental imprint on paper.
+This dog sometimes delivered my post, and collected its owners’ letters.
+During our ritual mail swaps I developed a fascination with the canine dental imprint on paper.
 Next door to them, lived a single mother home-educating her son ‘for medical reasons’.
 These reasons were her only mystery as she spilled even the most intimate details of her life at the slightest jolt.
 Others in the street I saw less.

 Regular callers to the street, post-brothel, included The Sinister Ice-Cream Van.
 Through the depths of winter, its chimes could be heard playing ‘Three Blind Mice’.
 It would park up outside in the snow and any child foolhardy enough to want an ice-cream (in that weather from that van) would be turned away.
 The driver was, however, only too keen to invite in one of my female neighbours.
 I’ve not been able to look at ‘Mr Whippy’ or ’99’ signs in the same way since.
 From time to time, The Philosophy Van would also arrive, never at the same time as The Sinister Ice-Cream Van, though.
 A small light grey vehicle, sporting signs such as: ‘No problem too large or too small.
 Perhaps there is no problem.’
 Its driver wore a matching baseball cap.